 Time off for Dependants

-All employees have the right to take unpaid time off work to deal with an event involving someone who depends on them.
+All employees have the right to take unpaid time off work to deal with an emergency involving someone who depends on them (which falls into one of the categories described below).
 This right applies from the moment employment starts and it applies to all employees, permanent or temporary, full-time or part-time.
 Your employer cannot penalise you for taking the time off (it is automatically unfair to dismiss you if the reason is that you took or sought to take time off), provided your reasons are genuine and it is reasonable .
 There is no legal obligation for your employer to pay you for the time you take off (but your employer should not make you rearrange your working hours to make up for lost time).

 What is it for?